offerings for adult singers

 A letter from Sarah, Your Curator

 This series comes directly from my passion for classical music.
-I’ve been wildly enthusiastic about learning it, performing it, and teaching about it my entire life.
+I’ve been enthusiastic about it my entire life.
 I can experience a piece a hundred times, and each time I revisit it, hear it anew.
-It’s as if every time I experience it, I fall in love with the genre all over again.
+I want that for you, too!

-One of the most meaningful parts of my life as a musician has been the conversations I’ve had with colleagues—singers, instrumentalists, composers—about what we hear in the music, as the experts who devote our lives to it.
-Those conversations always leave a mark on me.
+The conversations I’ve had with colleagues about what we hear in the music, as the experts who devote our careers to it, are fascinating.
 Behind the Notes is my way of sharing that same experience with you.

-If you’ve ever felt that “lit-up” sensation when hearing a favorite symphonic theme, a beloved aria, or even one unforgettable chord, you know the joy I’m talking about.
-My hope is that through our time together, you’ll experience more and more of those moments—and that our conversations will make the music you already love come alive in new ways.
+If you’ve ever felt that “lit-up” sensation when hearing a favorite symphonic theme, a beloved aria, or even one unforgettable chord, you know the joy of getting behind the notes.
+I hope through our time together, you’ll experience more and more of those moments—and that our conversations will make the music you already love come to life in new ways.

-My own path into classical music began in middle school.
-I loved musical theater first, but then I stumbled across an LP of Leontyne Price singing Samuel Barber’s Hermit Songs.
-It was the most virtuosic, thrilling vocal music I had ever heard, and it opened the door to art song, opera, and the vast world of classical voice.
+My own path into classical music began at 13 years old.
+I stumbled across an LP of Leontyne Price singing Samuel Barber’s Hermit Songs.
+It was the most virtuosic, thrilling vocal music I had ever heard, and it opened the door to the vast world of classical voice, whereas before then I simply thought that Julie Andrews was the most “classical” it got.

-At the same time, I was studying violin at a serious level, as well.
-I spent my teenage years immersed in chamber music and orchestral repertoire, playing Tchaikovsky’s Serenade for Strings, works by Aaron Copland, and so many others.
+At the same time, I was studying violin, and spent my teenage years immersed in chamber music and orchestral repertoire.
 I fell in love with the great violin concertos—Tchaikovsky, Mendelssohn, Barber—as well as Bach’s unaccompanied violin and cello suites.
-These works shaped me as much as studying classical voice did, and they gave me a deep appreciation for symphonic music that still informs how I perform, listen to, and interact with it today.
+These works shaped me just as studying classical voice did, and gave me a deep appreciation for symphonic & instrumental music.

-As my career developed in New York City, I pursued opera and art song, but was also drawn in new directions.
+After graduating from Conservatory, I moved to New York City and pursued opera and art song, but was also drawn in new directions.
 I worked with living composers in contemporary music—thrilling collaborations where the composer could sit in the room and shape their work with me.
 I was also welcomed into the early music community, singing Medieval song, Renaissance polyphony, and the vibrant chamber music of the baroque era- which ultimately captivated me and is what I specialize in performing today.
-Singing chamber music and masterworks from this period has become my artistic home, but my love of all classical music extends far beyond that.

 Classical soprano Sarah Hawkey invites audiences into the heart of classical music with Behind the Notes: Classical Music from the Inside Out, a listening and lecture series that unpacks the musical complexity, stories, history, and expressive depth behind beloved works of the classical oeuvre.